KoryrKoryr/KoryrKoryr/README.md

 - 👀 I’m new to software development and programming in general.
 I love learning new things and try to have fun while doing it.

-- 🌱 I'm currently learning software development.
-I've been working on HTML, CSS, JavaScript, React, JSON, Python and Flask at a bootcamp in Moringa School.
+- 🌱 I've been working on HTML, CSS, JavaScript, React, JSON, Python and Flask at a bootcamp and I'm progressing to deepen my understanding.

 - 💞️ Collaboration: Being a novice in this field I want to collaborate alot to build upon my skills.
 I am eager to work on exciting and intuitive ideas and to help out others on their journey as well.